-- i) Reviewed the external auditors' Group Audit Plan that outlines the audit strategy and approach for FY2020. - Reviewed the significant audit and accounting matters arising from the audit and ii) updated on any new developments potentially affecting the Group. - Had discussion with external auditors during the financial year on 28th October 2020. iii) without the presence of the management, to discuss matters concerning audit and financial statements. - Assessment and be satisfied with the written independent assurance given by the iv) external auditors.
+- Reviewed the external auditors' Group Audit Plan that outlines the audit strategy and approach for FY2021. - ii) Reviewed the significant audit and accounting matters arising from the audit and updated on any new developments potentially affecting the Group. - iii) Had discussion with external auditors during the financial year, on 28th October 2021, without the presence of the management, to discuss matters concerning audit and financial statements. - iv) Assessment and be satisfied with the written independent assurance given by the external auditors.